 David is a member of several of the firm's practice groups that draw on his government experience, including International Trade Compliance; White Collar Defense, Government Investigations, and Corporate Compliance; Cybersecurity and Privacy; Unmanned Aerial Systems; and Art and Museum Law.

 He represents corporations and individuals in investigations and prosecutions by the DOJ and other federal and state agencies and in complex civil litigation.
 He conducts internal investigations and corporate compliance assessments for companies, including those in the defense, financial, and health care industries.
-He advises clients concerning the Foreign Corrupt Practices Act and on cybersecurity and data privacy, including assessments of policies and procedures, as well as data breach preparation and response.
+He advises clients concerning the Foreign Corrupt Practices Act, the False Claims Act, and cybersecurity and data privacy, including assessments of policies and procedures, as well as data breach preparation and response.

-David has successfully defended individuals and companies under investigation by the federal government for a wide range of suspected unlawful activity, including bank fraud, securities fraud, political corruption, unlawful sales of art and antiquities, fraud against the government, antitrust, and unlawful exports.
-He has successfully represented clients in civil litigation involving corporate governance, fiscal oversight, breach of contract, breach of warranty, fraud, and False Claims Act allegations.
+David has successfully defended individuals and companies under investigation by federal and state agencies for a wide range of suspected unlawful activity, including bank fraud, securities fraud, political corruption, unlawful sales of art and antiquities, fraud against the government, antitrust, and unlawful exports.
+He has successfully represented clients in civil litigation involving corporate governance, fiscal oversight, breach of contract, breach of warranty, fraud, antitrust, false claims, and other allegations.

 During his 23-year career as an Assistant U.S. Attorney at the DOJ, David received the Director's Award for Superior Performance, numerous Special Act Awards, and other awards and commendations from government agencies, including the FBI, CIA, DEA, and ATF.
 He has also been recognized with the DHS/ICE Excellence in Law Enforcement Award, the DHS/ICE International Achievement Award, and the SAFE Beacon Award.